PAAB Advisory - Small Space Ads

 File Upload:

-• PAAB eFiles system will start accepting JPEG format files (expected mid April).
+• PAAB eFiles system now accepts JPEG format files.
 To standardize the viewing experience, please ensure that images are saved web ready to open at the correct dimensions.

 • For multi-frame ads, the JPEGs should be submitted in a series of labeled APS to mark the correct order.